gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 ## TODO

+- Set up a debug scene with mirror surfaces for testing

 ### Bugs
 - Improve the connected-ness of the reflections to the ground.
 - Objects in the close foreground can create incorrect reflections on the floor / further objects (looks like an interpolated sampling issue?)
-- Objects with zero thickness create incorrect stretched reflections
 - Normals don't seem to be correct.
 Skewed wall on left causes stretch vase.
 The depth buffer could also be the culprit here.

 ### Features